A bowl of hearty, spicy 30-Minute Bacon Chicken Chili is my favorite on chilly nights! Serve it up for dinner or alongside your favorite meal!

 I used 1/2 of a jalapeno, medium salsa, and cayenne pepper to spice us this chili.
 To tone things down you could leave out the jalapeno and use mild salsa.
 Or to make things hotter, go with a whole jalapeno and hot salsa.
 It’s totally up to you.
 I think this recipe is perfect as it is though.
 I highly recommend making it as written the first time and adjusting from there.
 And if you do find it’s a bit too spicy, you can mix in some more sour cream to cool things off.

-How to make Easy White Chicken Chili
+How to Make Chicken Chili

 - Cook bacon over medium heat in a large pot until crispy.
 Drain on paper towels and then chop.